top of page

 Boat with solar panels on a calm lake, surrounded by lush green trees and houses on the shore under a clear blue sky.

-Thinking back on our experiences and conversations with other cruisers, here's my take on the positives and negatives of having Starlink on a boat.
+Thinking back on our experiences over the past 3+ years, here's my take on the positives and negatives of having Starlink.

 Pros of Starlink